Skip To Main Content

 Welcome to the Superintendent's Office

-A very special guest speaker assembly was held for our seventh graders right before our winter break.
+For the second year in a row, a very special guest speaker assembly was held for our seventh graders right before our winter break.
 Fidele Dahn, whom some of our students have met because he works as a bus driver transporting our students, shared some of his story of having to flee his village in South Sudan when he was nine years old when it was attacked by government troops.
 He became one of The Lost Boys of Sudan, which ties into a book seventh graders are studying.
 His fascinating journey led him to Buffalo.
 Several years ago he began a medical clinic in his village; the South Sudan Villages Clinic.
-With two fundraisers, Amherst Middle School raised over $1,500 to donate to the clinic.
-He told the staff and students that the donation would fund several months of medicine for patients at the clinic.
+Last year, Amherst Middle School raised $1,500 to donate to the clinic.
+This year, the school raised over $1,623 for the clinic.
+He told the staff and students that the donation would fund many months of medicine for patients.

-At the high school, a brave team of students and staff waded into the freezing waters of Lake Erie to support the Amherst Unified Tigers team in the Special Olympics Polar Plunge.
-With the snow and chilly conditions in early December, it was a very challenging dip into some icy waters.
-With generous support from the community, the ACHS Polar Plunge team raised $5,411 for Special Olympic athletes all over New York.
+At the high school, a brave team of students and staff waded into the freezing waters of Lake Erie in early December to support the Amherst Unified Tigers team in the Special Olympics Polar Plunge.
+With generous support from the community, the ACHS Polar Plunge team raised $6,625 for Special Olympic athletes all over New York.
 Special Olympics helps support our Amherst Unified basketball and bowling sports teams.

 I wish our Amherst School community a Happy New Year.